Natural History Museum

 A British Institution

 This world-class collection is one of London’s best-loved museums, appealing to children and adults alike.
 Exhibits like Dippy the Diplodocus are complemented by an immense trove of rare finds and breathtaking displays, in-depth knowledge and hands-on technology, guaranteeing a unique visit every time.
-Open daily from 10am to 5:50pm (last entry at 5:30pm).
-Free admission.
-There is a charge for some exhibitions.

 What’s on now at the Natural History Museum?